ItJustWorksTM/smce-gd/README.md

 ### Prerequisites

 1. **Setup** (follow the setup for: [Windows](https://github.com/ItJustWorksTM/smce-gd/wiki/Windows-setup) / [MacOS](https://github.com/ItJustWorksTM/smce-gd/wiki/MacOS-setup) / [Debian-based GNU/Linux](https://github.com/ItJustWorksTM/smce-gd/wiki/Debian-based-Linux-setup))
-2. [libSMCE Releases](https://github.com/ItJustWorksTM/libSMCE/releases) (extract/install the artifact for your OS, Windows users should download the *Release* version)
+2. [libSMCE Releases](https://github.com/ItJustWorksTM/libSMCE/releases) (extract/install the artifact for your OS, Windows users should get the *Release* version)
-3. Set the env var `SMCE_ROOT` pointed to the root of the extracted *libSMCE directory*
+3. Set the env var `SMCE_ROOT` pointed to the root of the extracted *libSMCE directory* (from step 2)
 4. Restart the computer to make sure the env var gets applied

 ### Building on Windows